Rhidang/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x "file" : makes file executable to owner chmod -R ugo+X . : gives executable permissions of subdirectories in current directory to all mkdir -m xxx "folder" : creates directories with specific permissions
+chmod u+x "file" : makes file executable to owner chmod -R ugo+X . : gives executable permissions of subdirectories in current directory to all mkdir -m xxx "folder" : creates directories with specific permissions chgrp "new_group" "file" : changes ownership of file to new_group